Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 or object components.

-In the following document we will refer to the software infrastructure that supports Hydra rendering in this repository as the Flow Viewport library (name subject to change).
+In the following document we will refer to the software infrastructure that supports Hydra rendering in this repository as the Flow Viewport Toolkit (name subject to change).

-This document will describe the state of Flow Viewport library selection highlighting as of 21-Sep-2023.
+This document will describe the state of Flow Viewport Toolkit selection highlighting as of 21-Sep-2023.

 ## Behavior